what is community-based tourism?

 So this is an offer for those who share and practice the principles of responsible tourism and respectful, such as sustainable development and fair trade.

-We have over four year working closely with diferent communities who embraced this new way of doing tourism in the Northwest of Argentina and the states of Misiones, Mendoza, Salta, Rio Negro ….
+We have ten years working closely with diferent communities who embraced this new way of doing tourism in the Northwest of Argentina and the states of Misiones, Mendoza, Salta, Rio Negro ….

-Eight families "Ocumaceñas" (term referring to the natives or inhabitants of that particular place) decided to work in rural tourism offering accommodation in their houses of adobe, home cooking based on their own products (quinoa, potatoes, Andean and multicolored corn, tamales, etc.) and excursions services in the surroundings (by foot or horse).
+Rural tourism offering accommodation in houses of adobe, home cooking based on their own products (quinoa, potatoes, andean and multicolored corn, tamales, etc.) and excursions services in the surroundings...

 Puna Jujeña-Salinas Grandes